 Check out the game: Steam link.

-Plenty of amazing options to get your horror fix on Steam.
-These are the best (more recent) horror games you can now play on PC and I hope you will enjoy them all!
+There are plenty of amazing options to get your horror fix on Steam and these are the best (more recent) horror games you can now play on PC.
+I hope you will enjoy them all.

 I am sure there are plenty of other great options out there, so if you have additional favorites, let us all know by commenting below!